amerand/PMOIRED/README.md

 I maintain a list of works published using `PMOIRED` in a [curated bibliography](https://ui.adsabs.harvard.edu/public-libraries/dz7RG915Swq5yAB1KwmgTA).

-> ***I used to to request co-authorship on publications using PMOIRED, this is no longer the case, unless I contributed directly to the work in question***
+> ***I used to to request co-authorship on publications using PMOIRED (until Feb 2023): this is no longer the case, unless I contributed directly to the work in question***

 ## Limitations and known issues